adeonir/resume/readme-en.md

 ## Other Knowledges

+- MacOS/Linux
-- Linux
+- PHP
-- MacOS
+- WordPress
-- Node
+- MySQL
 - Docker
-- MySQL
-- MongoDB
 - TDD
-- PHP
-- CakePHP
-- WordPress
+- Bootstrap
 - Photoshop
 - Illustrator

 ## Work experience

+**Front-end Developer** - Joyjet - Digital Agency / November 2019 - Presente

+> Responsible for the integration of design on the websites and applications made by the agency, leaving the interface ready to receive the logic and the business rules.

-**Developer / Designer** - Freelancer / January 2010 - Present
+**Web Developer / Designer** - Freelancer / January 2010 - Present

 > Responsible for the development of websites, landing pages and email newsletter (layout, prototyping and programming).
 Creation and elaboration of logos, office supplies and other graphic pieces.

-**Developer / Designer** - Bonfanti Peças para Caminhões / December 2012 - Present
+**Web Developer / Graphic Designer** - Bonfanti - Peças para Caminhões / December 2012 - October 2019

 > Responsible for the development of the institutional sites and also for the photography of the products and edition of catalogs.